Skip to content

 v0.1.0

 • Four seed formats.
 A text file (one URL per line, - for stdin), newline-delimited JSON with a url field, a Parquet file with a url column, or an XML sitemap, all driving the same fetch engine.
+A capture file from a prior run feeds straight back in as the seed for a recrawl.

 • Sharded runs. --shard/--shards partition a seed deterministically across machines, so each process fetches a disjoint slice.